victor-aguilars/git-commit-animations/TESTING.md

 1. In the Extension Development Host window, go to:
    - File > Preferences > Settings (or Code > Preferences > Settings on Mac)
-   - Search for "Git Commit Themes"
+   - Search for "Git Commit Animations"

 2. Try changing:
    - **Enabled**: Turn the extension on/off